stephenlprice/tableau-webhooks/README.md

 ## Local Usage

-The app was built in [Python](https://www.python.org/) using the [Flask](https://palletsprojects.com/p/flask/) micro web framework. `Flask` can be run on it's own for development purposes however, this is not recommended for production and instead a WSGI server such as [gunicorn](https://gunicorn.org/) is required.
+The app was built in [Python](https://www.python.org/) using the [Flask](https://palletsprojects.com/p/flask/) micro web framework. `Flask` can run on it's own for development purposes however, this is not recommended for production and instead a WSGI server such as [gunicorn](https://gunicorn.org/) is required.

 To start the server with `gunicorn` you can run this command: